BlasBenito/distantia/README.md

 - The normalized dissimilarity metric `psi`.
 - Free and Restricted Dynamic Time Warping (DTW) for shape-based comparison.
-- A Lock-Step method for sample-to-sample comparison
+- A Lock-Step method for sample-to-sample comparison.
 - Restricted permutation tests for robust inferential support.
 - Analysis of contribution to dissimilarity of individual variables in multivariate time series.